Renaissance Rules

 Summary

-AGA/NZ were the first simple and logical rules, but instead of describing the existing game, they tried to reduce it to a new variant by removing various legal moves, and long cycle draw on repetition that is prevalent in Asia.
+AGA/NZ were the first simple and logical rules, but instead of formalizing the existing game, they described a reduced variant by removing various legal moves, and long cycle draw on repetition that is prevalent in Asia.
 At the same time, NZ rules reintroduced score draws with integer komi 7.

 These rules avoid that reduction, with an equally simple and logical model of gameplay that handles all repetitive situations.
 Usable with both area and territory scoring (the latter with pass stone playout):